cyxnzb/docs/docs/botusage.rst

     Bots Features Menu

-1. **Weapon Mode Menu** - A menu that configures the type of weapons used by bots.
+1. **Weapon mode menu** - A menu that configures the type of weapons used by bots.

 .. figure:: images/bots_weapon_mode.png
     :align: center

     Bots Weapon Mode Menu

-2. **Waypoint Menu** - Opens the waypoint menu.
+2. **Graph editor** - Opens the graph editor.
-3. **Select Personality** - Adds a bot with the currently set difficulty with personality setting.
+3. **Select personality** - Adds a bot with the currently set difficulty with personality setting.
-4. **Toggle Debug Mode** - Enables or disables debug mode.
+4. **Toggle debug mode** - Enables or disables debug mode.
-5. **Command Menu** - Opens the bot command menu.
+5. **Command menu** - Opens the bot command menu.

 .. figure:: images/bot_commandmenu.png
     :align: center

     Bot Command Menu

-1. **Make Double Jump** - Forces the nearest teammate bot to crouch next to you to make double jump.
+1. **Make double jump** - Forces the nearest teammate bot to crouch next to you to make double jump.
-2. **Finish Double Jump** - Releases the bot after the first command, it must get up and go about his business.
+2. **Finish double jump** - Releases the bot after the first command, it must get up and go about his business.
-3. **Drop the C4 Bomb** - Forces the bot carrying the bomb to drop it at you.
+3. **Drop the C4 bomb** - Forces the bot carrying the bomb to drop it at you.
-4. **Drop the Weapon** - Makes the teammate bot throw a weapon at you.
+4. **Drop the weapon** - Makes the teammate bot throw a weapon at you.

 ..
 Note:: Bot will only throw a weapon at you when it have a primary weapon and 2000 or more dollars in the account.

-Waypoint Menu
+Graph Editor
 ------------------

 .. figure:: images/waypoint_menu_page1.png
     :align: center

-    Waypoint Editor Menu (Page 1)
+    Graph Editor Menu (Page 1)

-1. **Show/Hide waypoints** - Show or hide the display of waypoints.
+1. **Show/Hide nodes** - Show or hide the display of nodes.
-2. **Cache waypoint** - Cache waypoint for future use.
+2. **Cache node** - Cache node for future use.
 3. **Create path** - Opens the menu for creating path connections.
-4. **Delete path** - Removes the path from selected waypoint.
+4. **Delete path** - Removes the path from selected node.
-5. **Add waypoint** - Opens the menu for selecting the type for adding waypoint.
+5. **Add node** - Opens the menu for selecting the type for adding node.
-6. **Delete waypoint** - Removes the waypoint you are standing on.
+6. **Delete node** - Removes the node you are standing on.
-7. **Set Autopath Distance** - Opens the autopath distance setting menu.
+7. **Set autopath distance** - Opens the autopath distance setting menu.
-8. **Set Radius** - Opens the waypoint radius setting menu.
+8. **Set radius** - Opens the node radius setting menu.
-9. **Next...** - Goes to the second page of the waypoint menu.
+9. **Next...** - Goes to the second page of the graph editor menu.

 .. figure:: images/waypoint_menu_page2.png
     :align: center

-    Waypoint Editor Menu (Page 2)
+    Graph Editor Menu (Page 2)

-1. **Debug goal** - Opens a menu for debugging bot walkability to a specified waypoint.
+1. **Debug goal** - Opens a menu for debugging bot walkability to a specified node.
-2. **Autowaypoint on/off** - Enables or disables automatic waypoint placement.
+2. **Auto node placement on/off** - Enables or disables automatic node placement.
-3. **Set flags** - Opens the menu for selecting flags for a waypoint.
+3. **Set flags** - Opens the menu for selecting flags for a node.
-4. **Save waypoints** - Saves waypoints with path integrity check.
+4. **Save graph** - Saves nodes into graph file with path integrity check.
-5. **Save without checking** - Saves waypoints without checking (because of this, there may be problems with the behavior of bots).
+5. **Save without checking** - Saves nodes without checking (because of this, there may be problems with the behavior of bots).
-6. **Load waypoints** - Loads waypoints from a file.
+6. **Load graph** - Loads nodes from a graph file.
-7. **Check waypoints** - Checks waypoints for errors.
+7. **Check graph** - Checks nodes for errors.
 8. **Noclip cheat on/off** - Enables or disables noclip cheat.
-9. **Previous...** - Goes to the first page of the waypoint menu.
+9. **Previous...** - Goes to the first page of the graph editor menu.

 YaPB console commands Summary